RussOakham/ci-milestone-project-1/README.md

 4. Click on 'CI-Milestone-Project-1'
 5. Go to the 'Settings' tab
 6. Scroll down to the 'GitHub Pages' section and set the source to 'Master Branch'.
 This turns on GitHub pages for the repository.
 7. Reload the page.
-Scroll back to 'GitHub Pages' section, where the new URL for the reployed site can be found.
+Scroll back to 'GitHub Pages' section, where the new URL for the deployed site can be found.

 Additional information around these steps can be found on the [GitHub Pages Help Page](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).